r0stiars0/ppmedenhaag-website/content/english/event/idulfitri.md

 <br/>
 <br/>

-* The prayer and sermon form a set, and will start at 9:00 am, so be on time, but keep the peace
+* The Ied sholat and khutbah form a set, and will start at 9:00 am, so be on time, but keep the peace
 * Bring your own plastic bag for your shoes
 * The entrance for the women is at the back of the mosque
 * All spaces on the ground floor are intended for women